 Admiring the work of a giant at Giant’s Causeway

 Giant’s Causeway has to be our top experience in Northern Ireland.
 The perfectly shaped polygonal rocks (formed by volcanic activity over 60 million years) fit in like a jigsaw puzzle as if someone has placed them carefully.
-There are some places that can’t be experienced by photographs or articles but only by travelling.
-Giant’s Causeway is one such location which looks thousand times more breathtaking in person.
+There are some places that can’t be experienced by photographs or articles but only by traveling.
+Giant’s Causeway is one such location that looks a thousand times more breathtaking in person.

-You can either walk from the visitor center or take the bus for £1 per person till the rocks.
-The path leading to the Giant’s Causeway is amazing as well and we recommend walking, if your health allows.
+You can either walk from the visitor center or take the bus for £1 per person to the rocks.
+The path leading to the Giant’s Causeway is amazing as well and we recommend walking if your health allows it.

-Quick tip: Giant’s Causeway is free of cost for everyone however you need to pay for parking and using the visitor center.
+A quick tip: Giant’s Causeway is free of cost for everyone however you need to pay for parking and using the visitor center.
 The parking cost is steep (£10 per person).
-Our tip world be to park at the Causeway Hotel.
+Our tip would be to park at the Causeway Hotel.
 The parking is free if you buy something at the hotel, like a cup of coffee!

 Read Also: Awesome tips to visit Ireland